gabrielamelof/gabrielamelof/README.md

-## Hi, my name is Gabriela!
+# Hi, my name is Gabriela!
 Welcome to my GitHub profile.😁

+### I´m a Digital Solutions apprentice at Bosch
+### I like to learn and practice technology